 4. Living off your student loans.

 Depending on the student loan chosen, you may be able to borrow more than the actual cost of your tuition and books.

-Just because you can use student loan money on vacations, it doesn’t mean you should.
+Just because you can use student loan money on vacations doesn’t mean you should.

-To clarify, student loans should ONLY be used (for) education expenses – NOT going to the bar, or planning a vacation.
+To clarify, student loans should ONLY be used (for) education expenses – NOT going to the bar or planning a vacation.

 5. Failure to exhaust scholarship options.

-Although there are multiple ways to pay for college, scholarships are without a doubt the best way to go.
+Although there are multiple ways to pay for college, scholarships are undoubtedly the best way to go.

 They can also help reduce education-related costs as the borrower is essentially getting free money (the best kind).

 Generally speaking, the most common problem that young scholars are faced with involves resources.

-If they can’t afford payments, don’t know which student loan payment plan is best for their current situation, or considering consolidation, a professional would be the best option moving forward.
+If they can’t afford payments, don’t know which student loan payment plan is best for their current situation, or consider consolidation, a professional would be the best option moving forward.

 But with proper research and planning, the debt can be brought down by a substantial amount.

-Thanks for the read.
-Did I miss anything?
-What are some other common issues that borrowers face when taking on student loans?
-I’ll be checking for comments.
+What other common issues that borrowers face when taking on student loans?